camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-You are going to port-forward the `Zeebe Gateway` in the surviving region to the local host to interact with the Gateway.
+You will port-forward the `Zeebe Gateway` in the surviving region to the local host to interact with the Gateway.

 The following alternatives to port-forwarding are possible:

-- if it's exposed to the outside one can skip port-forwarding and use the URL directly
+- if it's exposed to the outside, one can skip port-forwarding and use the URL directly
-- one can use e.g. the Elasticsearch pod to exec into it and curl from there
+- one can use, for example, the Elasticsearch pod to exec into it and curl from there
-- or temporarily spawn an ubuntu pod in the cluster to curl from there
+- or temporarily spawn an Ubuntu pod in the cluster to curl from there

-In our case we went with port-forwarding to a local host, but the alternatives can be used as well.
+In our example, we went with port-forwarding to a local host, but other alternatives can also be used.

 1. Use the [zbctl client](../../../apis-tools/cli-client/index.md) to retrieve list of remaining brokers